Personal Care Contract Lawyer

 - Compensation for services.
 The contract should describe the rate of pay and frequency of payments.
 It is vitally important that the pay rate be comparable to what caregivers in your area receive for similar services.
 Otherwise, the payments could still be treated as gifts and counted against you for Medicaid eligibility.

 Remember that when you give away property as a gift, sell property below market value, or pay more than market value for services, it is counted against you for five years.

 Tax Treatment of Caregivers

-Even if the person providing care is a family member, in many cases the person paying for care is supposed to treat them as a household employee and withhold and pay Medicare and Social Security taxes.
-The person paying for care may need to issue a W-2 form.
-Treating a home caregiver as an independent contractor with a 1099 form could potentially trigger tax penalties.
+Even if the person providing care under a care contract is a member of the family, in many cases the person paying for care is supposed to treat them as a household employee for income tax purposes.
+In that case, the payor must withhold wages and submit payments for Medicare and Social Security taxes.
+The payor would also need to issue a W-2 form if the caregiver is considered an employee by the IRS.

 If the payor tries to treat a home caregiver as an independent contractor with a 1099 form when the IRS believes the caregiver qualifies as an employee, the payor could incur tax penalties.

 Protect Yourself with the Right Personal Care Contract from Huizenga Law

 Even if you don’t plan to establish Medicaid eligibility, it is always a good idea to set forth obligations in a personal care contract to protect both you and your caregiver.
 If the situation changes in the future and you want to seek Medicaid, the care contract protects your position.
 In addition, you will all understand what’s expected of your caregiver, which can prevent misunderstandings and disagreements later.

 We’d be happy to talk to you about how a personal care contract could protect you and your family.
 Just give us a call.